Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ### minecraft:xp_orb

--   Disables collision (you can place blocks at its position)
+-   Disables collision (you can place blocks at it's position)
 -   On contact with player increases xp

 ### minecraft:zombie